Emotional Resilience: 5 Ways to Wellbeing – Be Active

 - Reducing anxiety and stress

-Being physically active might be something new for you, or you may already do exercise / sports, but the current situation is restricting what you are able to do and how you would normally do this.
-Find something that you enjoy doing or want to do.
+Being physically active might be something new for you, or you may already do exercise / sports.
+It is important to find something that you enjoy doing or want to do.
 It is okay if you do not know what this is yet, now is a good time to experiment and find out…

 Learn a new way of being active